smilefx/bgw/bgw-docs/src/main/Writerside/topics/index.md

 class MauMauViewController : BoardGameApplication(windowTitle = "MauMau")
 ````

-This creates a window in which the game can take place.
-For the game itself a [BoardGameScene][BoardGameSceneKDoc] and
+This initiates a window to serve as the frame for the game.
+The game's structure is defined by declaring [BoardGameScenes][BoardGameSceneKDoc] and [MenuScenes][MenuSceneKDoc].
-a [MenuScene][MenuSceneKDoc] is declared.

 ````kotlin
 class MauMauViewController : BoardGameApplication(windowTitle = "MauMau") {